TACC/mkmod/README.md

 Users can easily install mkmod in their user space.
-Just get *mkmod* from the TACC repo with a `git` command, set `INSTALL_DIR` to an install directory and execute `make`.
+Just get *mkmod* from the TACC repo with a `git` command, set `INSTALL_DIR` to an install directory and execute `make user`.
 The makefile uses the installed mkmod to create and install a `my_mkmod` modulefile.
 Setting `INSTALL_DIR` is optional, default installation is the present working directory.
 See the *INSTALL* text in the mkmod directory for the specifics of the install commands.